Where to stay in Tikehau? Our complete guide

 Yes, I'm interested!

 First: stay in the village on the main motu, Tuherahera.
-If you want a bit of “action,” to be close to shops and dive schools, this is the place for you.
-Plus, there are plenty of shuttles, so you can move around easily.
-This is where most family guesthouses are located—perfect for spending a few days in Tikehau with authenticity and affordable prices.
+If you want a bit of “action,” or at least to be close to shops and dive centers, this is the best area.
+Tikehau Airport is close to the village, but Air Tahiti indicates that there is no public shuttle service, so it’s best to arrange your arrival and departure transfers directly with your accommodation.
+This is where most family-run guesthouses are located—perfect if you want to spend a few days in Tikehau in an authentic setting without blowing the budget.

 As you can see, there aren’t thousands of options.
 But the good news is that each one suits a different type of stay.

-Book your accommodation in Tikehau!
+Book your stay in Tikehau!

 Use the interactive map below to find your future place to stay!

-The best accommodations in Tikehau
+The best accommodation in Tikehau

-The best high-end hotels in Tikehau: for a heavenly stay
+The best high-end hotels in Tikehau

 Ninamu Resort